-

 Your Label

-An arsonist burns down the Morse Bridge, which once spanned the Kenduskeag Stream near Valley Ave.
-Many in the Bangor area are heartbroken over the meaningless loss of this historic covered bridge which was built in 1882. -
+An arsonist burned down the Morse Bridge, which once spanned the Kenduskeag Stream near Valley Ave.
+Many residents in the Bangor area were heartbroken over the meaningless loss of this historic covered bridge which was built in 1882. -

 April 20 1985